TheBitcoinBackup/Self-Inheritance-Protocol/docs/transactions.md

 This diagram shows the complete process of collecting three signatures from different guardians.

-Must collect 3 signatures using any 3 of the 5 Seeds:
+Must collect 3 signatures using any 3 of the 5 Signing Keys:
 ```
 For each signature:
 1. Load Signing Key: